raphaelalmeidamartins/meme-generator/README.md

       <li>The inserted text <code>text-input</code> should be on the chosen image <code>meme-image</code>.</li>
     </ul>
   </li>
   <li>Add a border to the container.
 It should be 1 pixel, <code>solid</code> and black.
-The area where the imagem is going to be displayed should have white as its background color.
+The area where the image is going to be displayed should have white as its background color.
     <ul>
       <li>The container should have white as its background ground color;</li>
       <li>The container should have a 1 pixel solid black border;</li>